sourcegraph/about/handbook/product/rollout_process.md

 **User Testing**
 - Hallway test with internal users.
 - Open the feature to internal users by turning it on for the Sourcegraph organization.
 Make sure it's opened with enough time left before planned launch date to receive and address all the feedback received.
+Follow this [document](https://about.sourcegraph.com/handbook/engineering/distribution/update_sourcegraph_website) to enable your feature in site settings and turn it on only for internal users in the Sourcegraph organization.
+TODO: Update doc linked above to add a bit more content for new teammates

 **Design**
 (skip if it doesn't apply)